 He also might tell you “Mommy, you’re only a little bit of a failure.
 Daddy failed a lot.”
 But that’s a story for another time.

-As much as I love these books, there is an area of career education for kids that I don’t see addressed very often.
+As I looked at the career books we had in the bookshelf I realized there was one area of career education for kids that I don’t see addressed very often.
 What happens when you aren’t really sure what you want to be when you grow up?
 What if you have an idea but then you change your mind?

 Get Your Career On!